634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane: Algorithm for finding triangulations

 For an adjacency group~$\CA$, we may have several situations:

 \textsl{Case 1.
 More than two orbits in~$\CA$ are already taken.} This means that our task is inconsistent and we should stop seeking for~$\CX$.

 \textsl{Case 2.
 Exactly two orbits in~$ \CA$ are already taken.} This means that all other orbits in~$ \CA$ cannot enter~$\CX$, so we should remove them.
-Note that removing an orbit~$\fa$, we always simultaneously remove all orbits~$\fb$ (not necessarily belonging to~$ \CA$) such that $\fb\to\fa$.
+Note that whenever we remove an orbit~$\fa$, we always simultaneously remove all orbits~$\fb$ (not necessarily belonging to~$ \CA$) such that $\fb\to\fa$.
 After doing this, we may forget about the adjacency group~$ \CA$.
 It will not give us any more information in the future.

 \textsl{Case 3.
 Exactly one orbit in~$ \CA$ is already taken.} Let $\fa$ be this taken orbit, and let $\fb_1,\ldots,\fb_k$ be all indeterminate orbits in~$ \CA$.
 First, if $k=0$, then our task is inconsistent again, and we stop.
 Second, if $k=1$, then the unique indeterminate orbit $\fb$ should be taken.
-Note that taking an orbit~$\fb$, we always simultaneously take all orbits~$\fc$ such that $\fb\to\fc$ and remove all orbits~$\fd$ such that the pair~$\{\fb,\fd\}$ was prohibited.
+Note that whenever we take an orbit~$\fb$, we always simultaneously take all orbits~$\fc$ such that $\fb\to\fc$ and remove all orbits~$\fd$ such that the pair~$\{\fb,\fd\}$ was prohibited.
 Third, suppose that $k\ge 2$.
 In this case we cannot take or remove any of the orbits $\fb_1,\ldots,\fb_k$.
 However, we can guarantee that any two of these orbits cannot enter~$\CX$ simultaneously.
 Hence, we should prohibit all pairs $\{\fb_i,\fb_j\}$ with $i\ne j$.
-Note that prohibiting a pair $\{\fb,\fb'\}$, we always prohibit simultaneously all pairs $\{\fc,\fc'\}$ such that $\fc\to\fb$ (or $\fc=\fb$) and $\fc'\to\fb'$ (or $\fc'=\fb'$).
-Moreover, if on this way we are faced with the need to prohibit a pair $\{\fc,\fc\}$ (say, if $\fc\to\fb$ and simultaneously $\fc\to \fb'$) , then we should remove~$\fc$.
+Note that whenever we prohibit a pair $\{\fb,\fb'\}$, we always simultaneously prohibit all pairs $\{\fc,\fc'\}$ such that $\fc\to\fb$ (or $\fc=\fb$) and $\fc'\to\fb'$ (or $\fc'=\fb'$).
+Moreover, if on this way we are faced with the need to prohibit a pair $\{\fc,\fc\}$ (say, if $\fc\to\fb$ and simultaneously $\fc\to \fb'$), then we should remove~$\fc$.

 \textsl{Case 4.
 No orbit in~$ \CA$ is taken.} Consider 3 subcases:

 \textsl{Subcase 4a.
 There are three distinct indeterminate orbits $\fa$, $\fb$, and~$\fc$ in~$ \CA$ such that $\fa\to \fb$ and $\fa\to\fc$.} If $\fa$ were in~$\CX$, then both orbits~$\fb$ and~$\fc$ should also be in~$\CX$, and the intersection $\CX\cap \CA$ would contain more than two orbits, which is impossible.
 Therefore, we should remove the orbit~$\fa$ (and all orbits that require it).